DuanhaoranCC/RMR/README.md

 3. **Task Difficulty**:
    - The task difficulty is considered **high**, as indicated by a low **F1 score** of approximately **30%**.

-PubMed has a too-large size, We provide the PubMed dataset at [https://drive.google.com/file/d/126IXw-dJGGS9VtjkoUbc6lHUYCblPlJu/view?usp=sharing](https://drive.google.com/drive/folders/1aPX6VvRYbemhHKfVtr0ktq1wLAMaorjr?usp=drive_link).
+PubMed has a too-large size, We provide the sampling PubMed dataset at [https://drive.google.com/file/d/126IXw-dJGGS9VtjkoUbc6lHUYCblPlJu/view?usp=sharing](https://drive.google.com/drive/folders/1aPX6VvRYbemhHKfVtr0ktq1wLAMaorjr?usp=drive_link).
 You can run the build_pubmed function at load.py.

 ## Training model